Rod-Vadar/assignment1/readme.md

 The only other page is the actual sign up page.
 This contains an image and a sign up form.

 ### **Wireframe**
-For the wireframe I simply used pen and paper to sketch a rough outline.
-I find this is sufficient as I also use this approach for other design such as 2d and 3d graphics and cgi.
+For the wireframe I simply used pen and paper to sketch a rough outline and then used photoshop to make a simple placeholder layout for images and text.

 ### **Images**
 I downloaded all images from the website www.pexels.com.
 These are royalty free.
 I spent many hours searching thousands of images to choose the correct ones.
 I chose images which I feel are pleasing to the user and really help to sell the website and get people to sign up.